-The proponent, Hamish Le Poer Trench, said by rezoning the land industrial it will be more in keeping with the area and his proposed business activities will not negatively impact his neighbours.
-(Update: Mr Le Poer Trench does not own the business proposed on this block.
-Please read: Setting the Record Straight.)
+A representative of the proponent, Hamish Le Poer Trench, said by rezoning the land industrial it will be more in keeping with the area and the proposed business activities would not negatively impact his neighbours.
+(Please read: Setting the Record Straight.)

 - The Case for Rezoning Industrial – July 31, 2019.